organicdeveloper-net/PurpleNotebook/README.md

 ![Status](https://img.shields.io/badge/status-legacy--safe-green)

 A modular, legacy-safe note-taking application built with WPF and .NET 8 — designed for clarity, control, and creative expression.
+# Purple Notebook by Organic Developers

+Purple Notebook is a cross-platform note-taking app for iOS, iPadOS, and macOS, designed and maintained by [Organic Developers](https://organicdevelopers.net).
+This is the **official GitHub repository** for the Purple Notebook project, created to help students take focused, distraction-free notes.

+Visit the [Organic Developers website](https://organicdevelopers.net) for updates, documentation, and release notes.

+> This repository is not affiliated with any other Purple Notebook projects or forks.
+It is the original and actively maintained version by Organic Developers.

 ---
 ![Purple Notebook GUI](assets/screenshots/PurpleNotebook_GUI.png)